FeralFlows/wild-etal_2021_earthsfuture/README.md

   ```

 To process Xanthos outputs for GCAM:
-  * Change all the directories appeared in 'basin_runoff_analysis_plotting.R', 'hydro_analysis_plotting.R', and 'xanthos_postprocessing_fns.R' to paths that holds you data (directories in Table 6).
+  * Change all the directories appeared in 'basin_runoff_analysis_plotting.R', 'hydro_analysis_plotting.R', and 'xanthos_postprocessing_fns.R' to paths that holds you data (file locations listed in [Table 6](#table6)).
-  * Post-processing Xanthos runoff output by running R script 'basin_runoff_analysis_plotting.R' listed in Table 6.
+  * Post-processing Xanthos runoff output by running R script 'basin_runoff_analysis_plotting.R' listed in [Table 6](#table6).
 This will create same XML files with the downloaded ones within GCAM_input_idb_impacts/Water.
 You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Water if you haven't done so.
-  * Post-processing Xanthos hydropower output by running R script 'hydro_analysis_plotting.R' listed in Table 6.
+  * Post-processing Xanthos hydropower output by running R script 'hydro_analysis_plotting.R' listed in [Table 6](#table6).
 This will create same XML files with the downloaded ones within GCAM_input_idb_impacts/Hydro.
 You may replace corresponding XML files in gcam-core_LAC_v02_5Nov2019/input/idb/impacts/Hydro if you haven't done so.

 ***GCAM LAC***
   * Go to gcam-core_LAC_v02_5Nov2019/exe and open 'run-gcam.bat' in a text editor.
 Change the Run GCAM line to point to configuration_LAC.xml: ```Objects-Main.exe -C configuration_LAC.xml```.